tjwrona/OpenDSP/README.md

 ## Documentation

 The available functions are documented with Doxygen style comments in the C++ header files.
-For now the easiest way to view it is by simply opening the header files and reading the comments, but I plan on finding a way to actually build and publish the documentation in the near future.
+For now the easiest way to view the documentation is by simply opening the header files and reading the comments, but I plan on finding a way to actually build and formally publish the documentation in the near future.

 ## Disclaimer